adjtomo/pyatoa/docs/storage.rst

 Writing Data Automatically
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Prior to data gathering and processing with the Manager, you can set the Config
+Prior to data gathering and processing with the
+:class:`Manager <pyatoa.core.manager.Manager>`, you can set the
-parameter ``save_to_ds`` to tell a Manager to automatically save any data and
+:class:`Config <pyatoa.core.config.Config>` parameter ``save_to_ds`` to tell a
+Manager to automatically save any data and processing results to the dataset
-processing results to the dataset (this is set `True` by default).
+(this is set `True` by default).

 The Manager must be supplied a valid ADSFDataSet.
 See the `data discovery
 <discovery.html>`__ page for automated data discovery routines.